 How to Keep Lightroom Catalogue Small

 First, each time you import photos from your camera, go through each one and Pick (approve) or Reject it using the keyboard keys P to pick and X to reject.
 Once complete, you can then delete the rejected photos.
-These could be out of focus, poor exposure, blurred or any other kind of rejected photos.
+These could be out of focus, poor exposure, blurred or other rejected photos.
 You don't need them hanging around taking up space on the hard drive and in the Lightroom catalogue.